 Nutritional ketosis, or restricting carbohydrate intake to achieve ketosis, is marked by a certain level of ketones in the blood.

-Research suggests that the standard level of ketones that indicate that a person has achieved ketosis is a hallmark value of 0.5-3 mmol/L blood ketones.
+Research suggests that the standard level of ketones that indicates that a person has achieved ketosis is a hallmark value of 0.5–3 mmol/L blood ketones.

-It is important to note that ketone levels can fluctuate throughout the day.
-If you’ve noticed this or are worried about this as you begin your keto journey, bring it up with your nutritionist or dietitian.
+It's important to note that ketone levels can fluctuate throughout the day.
+If you've noticed this or are worried about this problem when you begin your keto journey, discuss the issue with your nutritionist or dietitian.

 What are Ideal Ketone Levels?